internetimagery/internetimagery.github.io/news/_posts/2014-03-26-script-update.md

 thumb: /img/posts/helmet.jpg
 ---

-With the lower workload this week I've taken the time to update my scripts (downloadable in previous news items) and put them into Google Code.<!-- more -->
+With the lower workload this week I've taken the time to update my scripts (downloadable in previous news items) and put them into Google Code.

 [You can view the latest codes here...](https://code.google.com/p/maya-anim-tools/source/browse/#svn%2Ftrunk)